coolestxuxu/Ich-bin-xuxu/readme.md

 My friends is my family ❤️❤️❤️ I love my friends

-I recently hooked up with a really good looking half ltalian half German dude called Lorenzo.
-But after getting to know him I decided not to ruin this friendship cuz he is such a great person.
 Lorenzo has a cat called Fredi back in Germany.
 I hope I can meet Fredi someday:)